 *The $100 tuition deposit is refundable until May 1, and the $50 room and board deposit is refundable until July 29.

-If you plan to live on-campus in either Clare Hall or Assisi Hall, reserve your space by submitting your Room and Board Contract on My Stritch.
+If you plan to live on-campus, reserve your space by submitting your Room and Board Contract on My Stritch.
 (Using the username and password that you received from the Office of Information Services, log into My Stritch and go to the ‘Stritch Resources’ tab.
 Click on ‘Room and Board Contract’ in the left navigation window to complete the contract.)
 You may also print the Room and Board Contract and mail it with a check payable to Cardinal Stritch University.
-Early submission will give you the greatest chance of receiving your preferred hall/room type.
+Early submission will give you the greatest chance of receiving your preferred room type.
 The Room and Board Contract is not considered received until both the contract and the deposit are received.
 Students who plan on living at home and commuting to campus should still complete the Housing Preference Form and submit the $100 tuition deposit.

 3. File your financial aid paperwork